 Burning the Devil or La Quema del Diablo is a tradition held every December 7, at 6:00 in the evening sharp, families build bonfires outside their homes and burn effigy of Satan.
-It is a tradition that many Guatemalans take part as a way to cleanse their home from devils that lurk in their home, creeping behind the furnitures or hiding under the bed.
+It is a tradition that many Guatemalans take part as a way to cleanse their home from devils that lurk in their home, creeping behind the furniture or hiding under the bed.

 The tradition has special significance in Guatemala City because of its anticipation of Feast of the Immaculate Conception, the patron saint of the city.
-Along the street of Zona 1, the historic city center, many vendors piled the street selling stuffs associated with la quema del diablo, from firecrackers to simple and intricate devil piñatas.
-In different sectors of the city, people celebrates and burns their own devil piñatas.
-The idea is to burn all the bad from the previous year and to start anew from the ashes.
-Throughout the country, The Devil is burned at the stroke of six.
-In Antigua, the first former capital of the country, a devil three stories tall is constructed and burned in the city square.
+Along the street of Zona 1, the historic city center, many vendors pile the street selling stuffs associated with La Quema del Diablo, from firecrackers to simple and intricate devil piñatas.
+In different parts of the city, people celebrates and burns their own devil piñatas.
+The tradition continues, as the idea is to burn all the bad from the previous year and to start anew from the ashes.
+It is widely observed throughout the country, The Devil is burned at the stroke of six.
+In Antigua, the former capital of the country, a devil three stories tall is constructed and burned in the city square.

 A controversial tradition yet very significant among Guatemalans, a hope of devil free nation, of a harmonious Guatemala.